ekimetrics/ekimetrics.github.io/blog/2025-02-17-Talk_to_Data_App.md

   - Solution:
     - Add default filters (e.g. most recent date)
     - Choose one of several possible tables, and specify this in the SQL query reformulation in natural language.
+    - Solutions based on a multi-turn discussion with LLM:
+      - LLM points out the ambiguities of the formulation and asks for clarification
+      -	LLM shows what related data are available, and asks for clarification
+      - LLM suggests a reformulation, and asks for validation before generating the SQL

 - Questions that are too specific.
   - Example: ‘What is the price of X on 1 January at 1.03pm according to website Y in region Z?’ when the information is only available on average on a monthly basis.

+  - Solution:
-  - Solution: in general, the LLM responds as best it can, and rephrasing allows the user to be informed of the level of detail in the response.
+    - In general, the LLM responds as best it can, and rephrasing allows the user to be informed of the level of detail in the response.
 But be careful, too much detail can lead the LLM to add aberrant filters - which again is visible in the reformulation.
+    - Solutions based on a multi-turn discussion with LLM (see above)

 - An implicit context